GoogleCloudPlatform/community/tutorials/dotnet-mvms-quickstart.md

 You have successfully deployed an App Engine application!

-Here are some next steps:
+Here are some next steps for building your next application and learning to use App Engine with other GCP products:

 **Download the Google Cloud SDK and develop locally**